PokemonWorkshop/PokemonStudio/README.md

 If you want to create the component for a data `foo` for example, you must :

-- Create the model `src/models/entities/foo.model.ts`, a class that takes a data dictionary as a constructor parameter and assigns the data fields to itself.
+- Create the model `src/models/entities/foo.ts`, a type representing the data you wish to use (item, move, etc.).
-- Create the functional component `src/views/components/data/foo.model.tsx` which has the property of an ID (In PSDK the data is organized by ID) and retrieves an object from the `GlobalStateProvider` using its ID
+- Create the functional component `src/views/components/database/foo.tsx` which has the property of a dbSymbol (In PSDK the data is organized by dbSymbol) and retrieves an object from the `GlobalStateProvider` using its dbSymbol.

 There is an example of a data component in the source code.